simonmichael/hledger/site/download.md

  **`less hledger-install.sh`**  *# do security review*\
  **`bash hledger-install.sh`**  *# or bash -x, to log commands*

+If you see link errors, you might need to manually install some extra C libraries and try again.
+See "Install required C libraries" below.

-If you have any trouble, you can help greatly by capturing a debug log and sending it to me via [paste](http://paste.hledger.org) & [IRC](http://irc.hledger.org), an [issue](http://bugs.hledger.org),
+If you have any other trouble, you can help greatly by capturing a debug log and sending it to me via [paste](http://paste.hledger.org) & [IRC](http://irc.hledger.org), an [issue](http://bugs.hledger.org),